brimdata/zui/docs/Remote-Lakes.md

 By default, the Brim application connects to a [Zed lake](https://zed.brimdata.io/docs/commands/zed/#1-the-lake-model) on the system on which it is launched.
-However, Brim is capable of accessing data stored in a Zed lake on a remove system.
+However, Brim is capable of accessing data stored in a Zed lake on a remote system.
 This cookbook describes the available options and current limitations.

 # About Cookbooks